 Barring a serious issue of health or safety, one of the most difficult things that college parents need to do is step back and allow their student to make some mistakes.
 It is from these mistakes that students will, hopefully, learn, adapt and go on.
 Although we want to protect them from mistakes, the process of learning from mistakes is a transforming life skill which will help them establish an attitude for life.
 Students who are afraid of making mistakes, or who have been protected from ever making (sometimes serious) mistakes, may not learn how to make decisions because they become paralyzed by the fear of making a mistake.
 Students who are afraid of making mistakes may be reluctant to try new things — one of the key experiences in college.

-You understand the importance and value of making mistakes in college, in a relatively protected environment, but you may wonder how you can help your student find value in the mistakes he may have made?
+Perhaps you understand the importance and value of making mistakes in college, in a relatively protected environment, but you wonder how you can help your student find value in the mistakes he may have made.
 Here are a few things that you can do as a parent to help.

 - Don’t jump in to rescue your student.
 Let them make the mistake — even though you may see it coming.
 Remember that this can be a positive experience.

 - Help your student evaluate the experience.
 Making a mistake can be helpful if it means that your next decision will be different.
 What have they learned from this experience?
 What will they do differently next time?

 - Help your student remember that learning is a process of constantly making and correcting mistakes, and that they have done it all of their life.
 How did they learn to walk, to ride a bike, to add 2+2?

 - Avoid dwelling on the mistake, and help your student avoid dwelling on the mistake.
 View this as a new start with a new understanding and move forward.